Sponsored by The International Copper

 Progress and financial reports will be due annually.

-proposals by using a standardized score sheet.
 Candidates who do not speak

 English as a native language may benefit from pre-submission review for grammar